We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 Solomon Islands: The quintessential OTBT destination for experienced divers, the Solomon Islands lie in a less-explored region of the Coral Triangle.
 The staggering marine diversity is augmented by its pristine and vibrant state, and the amazing range of habitats to explore, including World War II wrecks, caverns, mangroves, coral gardens, pinnacles, and muck sites.

-Truk: The small states of Micronesia are a long way from home for most people, but back in the 1940s Truk (now known as Chuuk) was centre-stage as a theatre of battle during World War II.
+Truk: The small states of Micronesia are a long way from home for most people, but back in the 1940s Truk Lagoon (now known as Chuuk) was centre-stage as a theatre of battle during World War II.
 The US-led Operation Hailstorm assault was highly successful and resulted in the sinking of over 60 Japanese planes, ships and submarines.
-You can now explore this fascination dive destination onboard a liveaboard safari of this famous lagoon.
+You can now explore this fascinating dive destination onboard a liveaboard safari of this famous lagoon.

 Andaman Islands: A small number of liveaboards based in Thailand operate exciting trips to the amazing Andaman Islands in the Indian Ocean.
 Which boats go there changes each year?
 Check with us if you are interested.